ishan-saha/SmishingTool/README.md

 ## Execution
 ![installing](/execution.gif)
-* The scenario is picked from the `scenario.txt` file
+* The scenario is picked from the `scenario.txt` file; you can add any other scenario but to keep the name of the victim include `[NAME]` in the proper location.
 * The victim details are put in the `targets.xlsx` file.
+Do not need to add country code it is automatically picked by fast2sms api.
 * The flask application is runing on the `port-5000` in a seperate thread and the ngrok tunnel run directly as a child process.
 If you have a paid version of ngrok then use it to get a White CNAME to make the URL more authentic.